 Educators should look to gather a range of quality pieces of evidence to show progression in learning from both ongoing formative assessment opportunities and periodic, summative assessments.
-The amount and range of evidence should be sufficient to build up a profile of the learner's achievement but also be proportionate and manageable.
 Learners should be involved in the selection of evidence.
-The evidence should show that the learner has understood a significant body of knowledge, has responded consistently well to challenging learning experiences and can apply this acquired knowledge to new and unfamiliar contexts.
+The evidence should show that the learner has understood a significant body of knowledge, has responded consistently well to challenging learning experiences and has been able to apply what they have learned in new and unfamiliar contexts.

 Learning, teaching and assessment should be designed in ways that reflect how different learners progress in order to motivate and encourage them in their learning.
 To support this, all learners should be involved in planning and reflecting on their own learning, through formative assessment, self and peer evaluation and personal learning planning.
-Once learners are given the chance to interact with their peers and receive constant feedback from their educator, they are ultimately guided to make decisions on how to improve their Graphical Communication knowledge and skills.
-The learners are thus given the chance to play an active role in self-assessment which encourages them to seek out personal goals for learning Graphical Communication.
-These types of assessments can be planned at particular points, such as the end of a thematic unit, whereby the learners can judge and review their own performance by means of a grid stating the intended learning outcomes vis-à-vis the level which they have attained.
+Once learners are given the chance to interact with their peers and receive constant feedback from their teacher, they are ultimately guided to make decisions on how to improve their acquisition of the subject content.
+The learners are thus given the chance to play an active role in self-assessment which encourages them to seek out personal goals for learning.
+These types of assessments can be planned at particular points, such as the end of a thematic unit, whereby the learners can judge and review their own performance.

-Graphical Communication educators need to have a clear understanding of how their own learners are progressing, in relation to others in their school and in other schools in Malta, against the outcomes and experiences at different levels.
-Regular, planned opportunities for dialogue are to be facilitated by Education Officers to help educators reach a shared and consistent interpretation of meaning as they apply the SLOs.
+Teachers will need to have a clear understanding of how their own learners are progressing in relation to others in their school and in other schools in Malta, against the outcomes and experiences at different levels.
+Regular, planned opportunities for dialogue are to be facilitated by Education Officers to help teachers reach a shared and consistent interpretation of meaning as they apply the SLOs.